Graduate Opportunities

 • Honesty and accuracy in the application form.

-Here is the selection process timeline for the graduate Ellison Scholars and EIT Research Students.
-Please note that this is a rolling selection process.
-We strongly encourage early applications, as we may close applications once all places are filled.
+Here is the selection process timeline for the EIT Graduate Scholars.
+Please note that there’re three application deadlines.
+We strongly encourage candidates to apply by 1 October deadline, as we may close applications once all places are filled.
 If you have questions, read our FAQs or contact scholars@eit.org.

 APPLICATIONS OPEN